Skin and bacteria… What’s the deal?

 According to the American Academy of Dermatology, topical probiotics work via “bacterial interference,” meaning they interfere with the ability of bad bacteria to provoke an immune reaction, by preventing colonization and infection on your skin.
 Essentially the bacteria can not attach to the biological surface to cause infection and inflammation.

-Probiotic products can restore natural balance to your skin by locking in skin moisture, soothing the skin and acting as a protective shield to bad bacteria, while producing natural skin antibiotics, and boosting skin’s functionality in addressing external damage caused by free radicals, sun and pollution.
+Probiotic products can restore natural balance to your skin by locking in skin moisture, soothing the skin and acting as a protective shield to bad bacteria, while producing natural skin antibiotics, and boosting skin’s functionality.